Policy Name: Sexual Violence Prevention and Response

 X. Protection and Accommodations:

-The following protections and accommodations are available to an individual reporting the offenses described in this policy:
+The following protections and accommodations are available under this policy:

 - Individuals reporting offenses described in this policy will be provided written information about the importance of evidence preservation, how and to whom to report these crimes, options about involving law enforcement and campus authorities, and assistance in notifying law enforcement if the reporting individual chooses, as well as the option to decline to notify authorities.
+Please note that the criminal justice process uses a different standard of proof than the civil process or the college conduct process.
+Specific questions about whether an incident violates the penal law should be directed to the Onondaga County District Attorney's Office.
 Reporting individuals also will be provided information in writing about rights and institutional responsibilities regarding no contact orders, orders of protection, or other available applicable options.

 - To have assistance from Campus Safety and Security or other College officials to initiate legal proceedings in Family or Civil Court and to obtain an Order of Protection or, if outside New York State, an equivalent protective or restraining order.